mtthai/nba-pbp-video/README.md

 ...
 AvailableVideo: { VIDEO_AVAILABLE_FLAG: 1 }
 ```
 A VIDEO_AVAILABLE_FLAG at the end of the PBP data will indicate if there's video available for the game.

+GAME_IDs can be found in https://github.com/mtthai/nba-pbp-video/blob/master/schedule.json as "gid".

 *VIDEO PLAY-BY-PLAY ONLY INCLUDES 2019-2020 SEASON